nadiapljcode/EyeDiseaseClassification/README.md

 - `SelectedImages/` - Consists of folders each representative of classes ( ODC, DR, MH, Normal)
 - `model/` – Saved model weights and checkpoints
 - `testImages` - Contains images that will test the performance of model
+- `requirements.txt` - List of modules required
+- `EyeDeepNet.ipynb` - Python Notebook consisting of the code for classification of retinal diseases

 ## 🚀 Getting Started
 - Clone the repository rflow numpy pandas matplotlib seaborn scikit-learn